Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Introduction

-While a promising, MIAs for generative models and synthetic data release have seen limited success.
-Previous work in MIAs for synthetic data release has often relied on distance or density-based heuristics for their attacks or have included additional assumptions about model query access that are unrealistic to the release setting and computationally do not scale to modern architectures.
-In contrast, we focus on studying membership inference for the release of synthetic data in a No-Box Threat Model \citep{houssiau2022tapas}.
-In this approach, we make no adversarial assumptions of knowledge about model architecture, access, and training parammeters that mimics real-world scenarios of parties following best practices for releasing synthetic data in domains like healthcare and finance.
-Under this threat model, we derive a powerful MIA called Generative Likelihood Ratio Attack (Gen-LRA) which constructs an influence function formulated from likelihood ratio estimation to target privacy leakage that occurs through model overfitting.
-We show that our attack broadly outperforms competing methods especially at low fixed false positive rates, highlighting that overfitting presents a more dangerous source of privacy leakage then previously suggested.
-Our contributions are as follows:
+We focus on studying membership inference for the release of synthetic data in a No-Box Threat Model \citep{houssiau2022tapas}.
+In this setting, we make no adversarial assumptions of knowledge about model architecture, access, or training parameters, mimicking real-world scenarios of parties following best practices for releasing synthetic data in domains like healthcare and finance.
+Under this threat model, we derive a powerful MIA called \emph{Generative Likelihood Ratio Attack} (Gen-LRA), which constructs an influence function formulated from likelihood ratio estimation to target privacy leakage that occurs through model overfitting.
+We develop a theoretical framework that characterizes what Gen-LRA computes and predicts when it succeeds, validate these predictions in a controlled simulation study, and demonstrate empirical dominance across a large-scale benchmark of 1{,}525 synthetic dataset configurations.

-\textbf{Contributions}: \begin{enumerate} \item We introduce Gen-LRA, a novel MIA that uses an influence function framework to attack overfitting in tabular generative models with minimal assumptions by evaluating the likelihood ratio of synthetic data under a surrogate model trained with and without a test point. \item We show that Gen-LRA is computationally efficient and broadly outperforms other MIAs for synthetic data generators across a diverse benchmark of datasets, model architectures, and experiment parameters.
-(Table \ref{table AUC-ROC}) \item We demonstrate that Gen-LRA better identifies subgroups of training observation that experience egregious privacy leakage relative to other attacks (Table \ref{table:tpr@fpr}).
-We also show that Gen-LRA can be used as an evaluation tool for overfitting in tabular generative models (Figure \ref{fig:utility}). \end{enumerate}
+\textbf{Contributions}: \begin{enumerate} \item \emph{A novel attack.} We introduce Gen-LRA, a No-Box MIA that formulates membership inference as the influence of a test point on a surrogate model's estimate of the likelihood ratio over a local subset of synthetic data.
+To our knowledge, this is the first MIA for tabular synthetic data to explicitly adapt an influence-function framework to the No-Box setting.

+\item \emph{Theoretical framework.} We develop three theoretical results supporting Gen-LRA: (i) an invariance property showing that the log-likelihood-ratio score is insensitive to invertible reparametrizations of the data; (ii) a closed-form characterization showing that Gen-LRA is, to leading order, a localized density-ratio statistic, making explicit what the attack measures and why it differs from prior density-based MIAs; and (iii) a mean-score-gap result that, under a general model of local overfitting, produces a provable separation between members and non-members and identifies the structural quantities that govern the attack's success.

+\item \emph{Simulation validation.} We employ a controlled simulation that directly instantiates the overfitting model, validating our theoretical results and characterizing when membership inference is and is not feasible.
+We find Gen-LRA is uniquely tunable across overfitting regimes, and the attack outperforms existing methods particularly when a generator approximately memorizes its training data.